How to keep your child safe in a sports club

 - children who drop out or stop going for no apparent reason

-If you think any of the above may be happening, contact the sports organisation immediately.
+If you think any of the above may be happening, contact the sports club, Children and Families Hub, or if a child is in immediate danger you must call 999.

 What to do if your child has concerns

-It‘s important to teach your child what to do if they feel they are being badly treated by someone who is supposed to be coaching or looking after them.
+It’s important to teach your child what to do if they feel they uneasy or are being treated inappropriately by someone who is supposed to be responsible for them whilst they are under the care of a sports club.